Gloria's boyfriend' goes too far.

 "So you'll be all lonely again, once he goes back?"

 "I suppose so, but thankfully it won't be too long before he gets home again.
 Anyway, I'm thinking of getting a flat in London.
-Simon said that there's lots of places to let just across the river.
+Simon said there's lots of places to let just across the river.
 He's got another week's leave in June, so if he can sort a place out for me, I might even go back to London with him and set up home down there."
-Although Gloria liked the thought and often imagined doing it, she knew that it was just fantasy.
-She would never leave home to live in sin with Simon, or anybody else, no matter how pleasing it seemed.
+Although I liked the thought and often imagined doing it, it was just fantasy.
+I would never leave home to live in sin with Simon, or anybody else, no matter how pleasing it seemed.

 "Wow, that's fantastic, and me and Gordy can spend weekends with you."